plone/plone.contentrules/plone/contentrules/README.txt

 The second halt action should never get executed.

-This second test rule will be used to demonstrate how rules get executed
+This second test rule will be used to demonstrate how multiple rules get executed.

   >>> testRule2 = Rule()
   >>> testRule2.title = "A fairly simple test rule"